-Members of MRMC include Froedtert Hospital, Children’s Hospital of Wisconsin, Medical College of Wisconsin, Versiti Blood Center of Wisconsin, Curative Care Network and the Milwaukee County DHHS Behavioral Health Division.
+Members of MRMC include Froedtert Hospital, Children’s Wisconsin, Medical College of Wisconsin, Versiti Blood Center of Wisconsin, Curative Care Network and the Milwaukee County DHHS Behavioral Health Division.

 MRMC’s member organizations collaborate on emergency preparedness with local police and fire departments and the community.
 Their preparedness includes planning of and participation in annual campus-wide disaster exercises, development of campus emergency coordination and emergency communication plans and staffing of 24/7 on-call disaster response positions to ensure an integrated response.

 This type of prepared response is especially critical for MRMC as eastern Wisconsin’s only academic medical center where both an adult Level 1 Trauma Center and pediatric Level 1 Trauma Center are located.
 Because of its key role, MRMC also works with other organizations in the southeastern Wisconsin region and the state to improve disaster preparedness and response efforts.

 Campus Emergency Notification Process

 MRMC has developed a unique emergency notification system that uses a standardized communication protocol and alerting system to notify all of the entities on campus—as well as identified external partners—of an event that has the potential to impact the normal operations on or near the campus.